Economy of the Inca Empire: Reciprocity

 In anthropology, the term "chiefdom" describes a non-egalitarian society of hunter-horticulturists, founded on rules of reciprocity (obligation to give, to receive, and to give back), and composed of multiple lineages in a hierarchy, at the top of which was a chief.
 In the Andes, the system of reciprocity and redistribution was likely installed by the Wari State, between 500 and 800, who based the system on the exploitation of several vertical eco-zones of the Andes by local communities to limit the activity of merchant networks and markets.
 This system of exploitation of multiple eco-zones to access resources and avoid climate catastrophes has later been named "territorial discontinuity" or "vertical archipelago".
 While basic necessity products circulated through tribute, merchants, especially maritime ones, continued to sell luxury products for the chiefs and priesthood.
 This model of reciprocity represented a network of economic exchange and commercial relations, that contradicts previous theories of socialist thinkers that there was no system of exchange of goods and services within the Inca Empire.
-All institutions of labour and social classes were founded on relations of reciprocity, the idea that "each service […] lended called for a return".
+All institutions of labour and social classes were founded on relations of reciprocity, the idea that "each service […] lent called for a return".
 By giving something, an individual "proved his economic and moral capacity to separate from his possessions", and the act was seen as a sign of altruism.
 According to rules of etiquette, the giver presented his demand as a request, however it was meant as an order.
 Receiving a gift established trust, and implicitly obligated the receiver to engage himself to give a similar service back.
 In some circumstances, "asymmetrical reciprocity" was practiced, notably between individuals of different rank, where an individual gave a service to receive a service different from the original one back.
 Due to this inequality, some modern ethnologists describe the phenomenon as "exchange" rather than "reciprocity".
 The French anthropologist and sociologist Marcel Mauss was an important figure in studying reciprocity in the Americas, as well as the Ukrainian-American anthropologist John V. Murra who coined the term "vertical archipelago".
 Nathan Wachtel finds that an early form of reciprocity, practiced locally, that served ideological functions to justify new social relations, was later replaced under Inca rule by a reciprocity that served the growth of the state apparatus.
 The Inca state benefited from its subjects' services, and redistributed the accumulated surpluses.
 Reciprocity, a horizontal form of interaction between local peoples and the central state, was combined with redistribution, a vertical form of interaction between central authority and local entities, and the former was the ideological justification for the latter.
 According to Nathan Wachtel in La Vision des vaincus, the Inca state economy is defined as "the combination of two principles: those of reciprocity and redistribution", theoretically opposed but complementary, as "two movements, centripetal and centrifugal, define economic life: Gathering of products from the groups to the center, then distribution of the products from the center to the groups".